RubixML/Housing/README.md

 ```

 ### Make Predictions
-To obtain the predictions from the model, simply call `predict()` with the dataset.
+To obtain the predictions from the model, simply call `predict()` with the dataset containing the unknown samples.
 Then submit those predictions along with their IDs to the [contest page](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).

 ```php
 $predictions = $estimator->predict($dataset);